 Dalí titles the work Homage to Mark Rothko (1903-1970) – a leading abstract expressionist painter who had committed suicide in 1970.
 Early in his career, Rothko experimented with automatic drawing and surrealist techniques.
 He studied the writings of Freud as did Dalí.
 By the 1940s, Rothko abandoned all references to the figurative and painted using simplified shapes, color gradations and value relationships.
 Dalí’s multiple blocks of colors in varying progression of hues ending in a dark perimeter is evocative of the meditative “color field” paintings of Rothko.

 Dalí spent many years living between Spain and the United States and considered America his second home.
 Dalí painted this work in his room at the St. Régis Hotel in New York.
-As well as homage to an American painter, the painting is homage to America itself, created in the nation that gave him refuge during the turmoil of Civil and World War Europe.
+As well as homage to an American painter, the painting is homage to America itself, created in the nation that gave him refuge during the turmoil of the Spanish Civil War and World War II in Europe.

 1976, New York, Guggenheim Museum

 1979, Paris, Musee National d'Art Moderne, Centre Georges Pompidou, “Salvador Dalí Retrospective 1920-1980”

 1981 & 1982, Tokyo, Osaka, Kitakyusha and Hiroshima, Japan, “Salvador Dalí, 1981-82”

 1984, San Antonio, McNay Art Museum

 1985-1987, St. Petersburg, Salvador Dali Museum